mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 	sage: K
 	The Klein 4 group of order 4, as a permutation group

+With any permutation group we may compute its cardinality, list its elements, compute the order of elements, etc.

 .. seealso::
         `Group Theory and Sage: A Primer
         <http://buzzard.ups.edu/sage/sage-group-theory-primer.pdf>`_